-Taegan Nightwind from the Dungeons & Dragons novel series Year of Rogue Dragons. he is an avarail, or winged elf, and considers his species to be inferior to humans because they haven't accomplished anything.
-It takes not one but two epiphanies convince him otherwise.
+Taegan Nightwind from the Dungeons & Dragons novel series Year of Rogue Dragons.
+He is an avarail, or winged elf, and considers his species to be inferior to humans because they haven't accomplished anything.
+It takes not one but two epiphanies to convince him otherwise.
 First, that other varieties of elf have built huge cities and accomplished great things, and second that avarail in particular defended the citadel of the rage, which is probably why Faerun isn't still run by tyrant dragons.

 Joe Christmas from Faulkner's Light in August has serious issues, among them, he is white; he thinks he's biracial, but doesn't fit in black or white society.
 He has contempt for black people in particular.

 Deconstructed in Philip Roth's The Human Stain.
 Professor Coleman Silk's long and distinguished tenure is brought to sudden ruin when he is accused of making a racist comment about two black students.
 Coleman is the only person who can really appreciate the awful irony of this accusation, because he is a light-skinned black man who spent his entire adult life pretending he was white, going so far as to disown his family so that they don't exist as a fact of his past others could discover.
 Since the accusation was perpetrated from within the Athena faculty by his personal enemies, if they knew the truth about his race, they would almost certainly believe him to be a Boomerang Bigot instead of the straightforward variety they accused him of being.

 In Great Expectations, a young and suggestible Pip turns on everything he considers "common" after Estella disparages him for being common.
 This comes back to bite him.